cactusflashes/portlandia/README.md

 ###### Homepage is about 75% to 80% complete at this stage.
 I need to polish some of the viewport scalability and positioning of child elements, but I am in a good spot now with the functionality.
 The real chore is going to be going back and procuring the data from past 3 years' projects and giving them a polish and shine.

 ##### Update Sept.
 13th, 2023 7:16 p.m.
-###### Hitting a mental block with the portfolio project and not sure where to jump back into the workflow.
+###### Hitting a mental block with the portfolio project and am not sure where to jump back into the workflow.
 I think that I'm going to focus on the project information first before coming back to the page contents.

 ---